 Corry Lecture in 2026

 I’ll present the J.A.
 Corry Lecture in Political Studies at Queen’s University on March 5, 2026.
-More details coming later in 2025.
+The title is Why Great States Fail.
+The lecture will be held from 2:30PM to 4:00PM in Room 202, Robert Sutherland Hall.

 Nov 15

 I’ll present the J.A.
 Corry Lecture in Political Studies at Queen’s University on March 5, 2026.
-More details coming later in 2025.
+The title is Why Great States Fail.
+The lecture will be held from 2:30PM to 4:00PM in Room 202, Robert Sutherland Hall.

 On February 17, 2026, I’ll give a lecture for Lifelong Learning Niagara as part of their Winter 2026 Lecture Series.
 Details here.